cocos/cocos-docs/en/editor/publish/native-options.md

 #### Encrypt JS

-This item is used to encrypt the published script.
+This option is used to encrypt the published script.
 The jsc file will be generated in the built-in `assets` directory, this file is encrypted.
 The js file will be backed up in the `script-backup` directory for debugging, and will not enter the APP during packaging.

 **JS Encryption Key**: This value will be used as the key to encrypt the js file on the Native platform.
 It will be randomly generated when the project is created.